Skip to main content

 3. Build a Relationship

 Once you have an “in” and know what you’re bringing to the table, you’re ready to make contact.
 With a warm prospect, you stand a better chance of getting past gatekeepers and right to the decision-maker.
-Depending on the company and your relationship, the people you want to talk to may vary: marketing, corporate social responsibility, or executives can all be part of a cause marketing discussion.
+Depending on the company and your relationship, the people you want to talk to may vary: marketing, corporate social responsibility or executives can all be part of a cause marketing discussion.

 Unlike a corporate donation, cause marketing is a partnership that aims for mutual benefit.
 Therefore, it’s wise to approach your prospective partner with some ideas, but also a lot of flexibility.
 They’ll have their own marketing goals and a better idea of their capabilities — they may be able to offer something you hadn’t even thought of.